TSX-V: WAM

 Geology & Exploration

-Nine drill holes were completed by WAM at Waterpump Creek target in 2021.
-The drilling focused primarily on delineating shallow oxide silver mineralization previous drilled by Anaconda and NovaGold.
+Nine drill holes were completed by WAM at the Waterpump Creek target in 2021.
+The drilling focused primarily on delineating shallow oxide silver mineralization previously drilled by Anaconda and NovaGold.
 The Company also completed two drill holes to test the historically recognized sulfide CRD mineralization at depth.
-Drill hole WPC21-09 cut 10.5-meter (9.1 meters true thickness) of 522 g/t Ag, 22.5% Zn and 14.4% Pb of massive intergrown sphalerite and argentiferous galena down-dip of the historical drilling.
+Drill hole WPC21-09 cut 10.5-meters (9.1 meters true thickness) of 522 g/t Ag, 22.5% Zn and 14.4% Pb of massive intergrown sphalerite and argentiferous galena down-dip of the historical drilling.
 This exceptional high-grade interval turned the focus on exploration, targeting the overall CRD potential on the property.

 Illinois Creek (Past-Producing Mine) Overview